 Once you have mapped out the key risks, the next step is to document your Information Risk Management Guidelines.
-As with most elements within your organisation, communication plays a vital role in spreading the awareness and educating your organisation on following the information management guidelines.
+As with most elements within your organisation, communication plays a vital role in spreading awareness and educating your organisation on following the information management guidelines.

 1. Secure Infrastructure Configuration

-Your IT Infrastructure should be developed to secure baseline builds.
+Your IT infrastructure should be developed to secure baseline builds.
 Manage system configuration by each department.
 Disable any unnecessary features from your Information Systems and keep them patched against known bugs or gaps.
-Failing to do this will expose your business to threats and vulnerabilities, and increase risk to the confidentiality, integrity and availability of systems and information.
+Failing to do this will expose your business to threats and vulnerabilities, and increase the risk to the confidentiality, integrity and availability of systems and information.